-From 2006-2009, Broker World published separate group LTCI surveys, but discontinued those surveys when the availability of group LTCI policies shrank.
-In 2011, Broker World began this August annual analysis of worksite (“WS”) sales to complement the July overall market analysis.
+From 2006-2009, Broker World magazine published separate group LTCI surveys, but discontinued those surveys when the availability of group LTCI policies shrank.
+In 2011, Broker World magazine began this August annual analysis of worksite (“WS”) sales to complement the July overall market analysis.

 We limit our analysis to US sales and exclude “combination” products, except where specifically indicated.
 (Combination products pay meaningful life insurance, annuity, or disability income benefits in addition to LTCI.)

 Our survey includes WS sales and statistical distributions from National Guardian Life, New York Life, and Northwestern, and WS sales data from LifeSecure.
 We estimated sales from four other stand-alone LTCI insurers and compare WS sales to individual LTCI policies that are not WS policies (NWS) and to total sales (Total).

 - As we reported in our July 2022 article, results are heavily influenced by the state of Washington’s “Washington Cares Fund” (WCF, see the “Market Perspective” section for more info).
 To study the impact of the WCF, we surveyed combination product life insurers in addition to our typical survey of stand-alone LTCI companies.
 Approximately 60 percent of sales in each line occurred in Washington (“WA”).
 The industry sold more than 90 times as many stand-alone LTCI policies sales in WA in 2021 than in 2020 and, based on a significant sampling of combination (life and LTCI) policies, that product line also experienced in WA more than 90 times as many sales in 2021 than in 2020.